From KUT News:

 Now, more than 34 years later, Travis County Judge Dayna Blazey has stated all are innocent, clearing their records and formally exonerating them after they were wrongfully accused in 1999.

-Earlier this year, police announced they believed Robert Eugene Brashers was guilty of the killing Amy Ayers, Eliza Thomas, and Jennifer and Sarah Harbison at an I Can’t Believe It’s Yogurt shop in December 1991.
+Last year, police announced they believed Robert Eugene Brashers was guilty of the killing of Amy Ayers, Eliza Thomas, and Jennifer and Sarah Harbison at an I Can’t Believe It’s Yogurt shop in December 1991.
 Brashers died in 1999, but police were able to tie him to the murders through forensic and DNA evidence after decades of searching for the real killer.

 Travis County District Attorney José Garza filed a motion to revisit the case and formally clear their names late last year.